micahgodbolt/fluent-ui-react-staging/packages/base/src/components/README.md

 Since the Menu is only rendering its children, the only slot necessary is the one for the Root `ul`.
 The rest can be passed in as children variants.

 #### MenuItem
-Since the MenuItem is only rendering its children, the only slot necessary is the for the Root `li`.
+Since the MenuItem is only rendering its children, the only slot necessary is the one for the Root `li`.
 The rest can be passed in as children.

 ### Behaviors

 #### Menu
-The menu itself should be a list that renders menu items, it will provide context about its over all state but should not pass that directly into its items as props.
+The menu itself should be a list that renders menu items, it will provide context about its overall state but should not pass that directly into its items as props.

 ##### Orientation
 The menu should provide some help for orienting its contents either vertically, like a left nav, or horizontally, like a nav bar.
 Ideally this will just be a prop that gets put into context so each item can decide how it should appear.
 It's possible that the menu should enforce direction itself.